wevm/abitype/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to wagmi!
+Thanks for your interest in contributing to abitype!
 Please take a moment to review this document **before submitting a pull request.**

-If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/wagmi-dev/wagmi/discussions).
+If you want to contribute, but aren't sure where to start, you can create a [new discussion](https://github.com/wagmi-dev/abitype/discussions).

 > **Note**
 >
-> **Please ask first before starting work on any significant new features.
-This includes things like adding new connectors, hooks, chains, API providers, etc.**
+> **Please ask first before starting work on any significant new features.**
 >
 > It's never a fun experience to have your pull request declined after investing time and effort into a new feature.
-To avoid this from happening, we request that contributors create a [feature request](https://github.com/wagmi-dev/wagmi/discussions/new?category=ideas) to first discuss any API changes or significant new ideas.
+To avoid this from happening, we request that contributors create a [feature request](https://github.com/wagmi-dev/abitype/discussions/new?category=ideas) to first discuss any API changes or significant new ideas.

 <br>